motherjones/cyoa/README.md

 Inspired by Chris Coyier's <a href="https://github.com/woothemes/FlexSlider">Flexslider</a>, I decided to use an absolutely positioned paragraph over an image element, rather than a background image - which IMHO is not terribly inclined to be responsive.
 That's it.
 Two elements, in a box.
 You could generate more elements in the JS, if you wanted, and position them absolutely as well.

 ###NOTE
-Because you're using images and not background images, and because they're now responsive, you need to make sure all of them are of a *minimum* height - the overflow:hidden on the viewport will hide oversized images but if an image is short, it will make the entire container.
+Because you're using images and not background images, and because they're now responsive, you need to make sure all of them are of a *minimum* height - the overflow:hidden on the viewport will hide oversized images but if an image is short, it will make the entire container short.

 The decision-making controls (which turn into friendly menu-like buttons on mobile) were inspired by my tests with Zurb's responsive foundation as well as my previous work on reponsifying the Texas Tribune site.
 They're at the bottom because on mobile it won't ever make sense to have the answers before the questions.